hcji/AutoMS2/document/docs/feature_annotation.md

 The data files are then loaded from the specified directory.
 Features are found in the loaded data using the specified parameters.
 Feature matching is performed, followed by feature matching with MS2 spectra.
 Finally, the feature annotation step is carried out using a library stored in the specified pickle file ("Library/references_spectrums_positive.pickle").

+Processed public libraries ready for AutoMS can be accessed via [MS/MS Library](https://hcji.github.io/AutoMS2/library/) page.

 **Supported similarity method**: